 Getting help to make a complaint

-You can have a friend, neighbour or relative to help you make a complaint.
+You can have a friend, neighbour or relative to help you make a complaint, or you can seek help from any of the organisations listed below.

 We will only share information about you and your complaint with third parties if you have authorised us to do so.

-If you need an interpreter or sign language interpreter or need information translated into another language, in Braille, on audio tape or in electronic format, please tell us when you first make your complaint so we can arrange this.
+If you need an interpreter or need information translated into another language or format, you should let us know when you first make your complaint.